 Suspension from some or all HWK’s activities

-Termination of HWK role
+Termination of HWK role.

 Participants can appeal against a sanction by writing to the Chair of the Board of Trustees as set out in the Complaints Policy & Procedure.

 Breaches of this Code of Conduct by staff and those providing support and services to HWK via a formal arrangement will be dealt with in accordance with the relevant policies and procedures.